tuhiproject/tuhi/README.md

       that object is desired.
 See the documentation for that interface for details.

-      When the search timeout expires, the device is removed by the daemon again.
+      When the search timeout expires, the device may be removed by the daemon again.
 Note that until the device is paired, the device is not listed in the managers Devices property.

-  Signal: PairingStopped(i)
+  Signal: SearchStopped(i)
-      Sent when the pairing has stopped.
-An argument of 0 indicates a successful termination of the pairing process, either when a device has been paired or the timeout expired.
+      Sent when the search has stopped.
+An argument of 0 indicates a successful termination of the search process, either when a device has been paired or the timeout expired.

       Once this signal has been sent, all devices announced through PairableDevice signals should be considered invalidated.
-Attempting to Pair() one of the devices after the PairingStopped() signal may result in an error.
+Attempting to Pair() one of the devices after the SearchStopped() signal may result in an error.

       In case of error, the argument is a negative errno.